geological-survey-of-queensland/borehole-database/README.md

 The primary focus of the database is to record details of the borehole entity and its primary attributes.
 This **does not** mean that we lose all of the other borehole-related data, we just capture and manage that data in a smarter way.

-All borehole data currently stored in MERLIN will be migrated to the Borhole Database.
+All borehole data currently stored in MERLIN will be migrated to the Borehole Database.

 Borehole entities in borehole database can link to one or many datasets, e.g. wireline logs, cores and cuttings, geochemistry, etc.